Drutol/Esp32Blasphemy/README.md

 uint16_t CpuStatsProvider::GetCpuUsageInternal( CLR_RT_TypedArray_INT8 param0, HRESULT &hr )
 ```

-returned type will be the number of bytes (character in this case) written to the buffer.
+returned type will be the number of bytes (characters in this case) written to the buffer.
 The `CLR_RT_TypedArray_INT8` type translates basically to `char*` to which I write the lines instead of using `printf` like original sample.

 ```cpp
 outputBufferIndex += snprintf(outputBuffer + outputBufferIndex, RETURN_BUFFER_SIZE - outputBufferIndex, "| Task | Run Time | Percentage\n");